What is an Invoice — The Complete Guide

-Whether you are managing a tiny one-person business or a large corporation, creating and sending invoices will be an important part of your operations.
-Invoices are how you get paid: clients pay you when you invoice them.
+Whether you are managing a tiny one-person business or a large corporation, creating and sending invoices is an important part of your operations.
+Invoices are how business owners get paid: clients pay you when you invoice them.

-Writing an invoice is fairly straightforward.
-However, it is important to make sure that all required information is contained on your invoices: an incomplete or incorrect invoice can lead to misunderstandings between the client and you, and might even cause disputes over money.
+Writing a sales invoice for your product or service is fairly straightforward.
+However, it is important to make sure that all required information is contained on your invoices: an incomplete or incorrect invoice can lead to misunderstandings between the client and you, and might even cause disputes over money (and avoiding these issues is much easier with proper small business invoice software).

-The delivery of the invoice is also an important part of this process: once you create an invoice, it must also be sent to the client through a reliable channel.
-Whether it is sent through post, via email or other means, the client should be able to process it easily.
+The delivery of the invoice is also an important part of this process: once you create an invoice, it must also be sent to the client through a reliable medium: whether by post, email or another channel.

 In this article we explain all the important elements of an invoice, how to create one, and how to deliver invoices to your clients.
 We also discuss how invoicing software like Hiveage can make this whole process easy and efficient for you.